YouTube Analytics basics

 Here you’ll find a few top level reports to give you a quick picture of your channel analytics

-We don’t have all of the reports currently available on desktop but you’ll be able to take a look at video views, minutes watch, and estimated revenue.
+We don’t have all of the reports currently available on desktop, but you’ll be able to take a look at video views, minutes watched, estimated revenue, and traffic sources.

 Download your reports by clicking the Download report button at the top of the page.
 The report will include all information that is available for this report.
 Note that the “Unique cookie” dimension will only be included if the “Date” dimension is selected.